 Read more about this cardiac rehab study.

-NOTE FROM CAROLYN: I wrote more about the importance of cardiac rehab and moving your body in my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press), I wrote much more about chest pain and other (common and uncommon) cardiac symptoms.
+NOTE FROM CAROLYN: I wrote more about the importance of cardiac rehabilitation – and moving your body every day – in my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press).
 You can ask for this book at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press.
-Use their code HTWN to save 20% off the list price when you order.
+Use their code HTWN to save 30% off the list price when you order.

-Returning to Exercise (and Training) After Heart Surgery (THE best and most comprehensive overview on this topic I’ve seen yet, written by cardiologist and triathlete Dr. Larry Creswell; especially useful for heart patients who have been regular exercisers before their cardiac event and are wondering how to safely resume their daily routine)
+Returning to Exercise (and Training) After Heart Surgery (THE best and most comprehensive overview on this topic I’ve seen yet, written by cardiologist/triathlete Dr. Larry Creswell; especially useful for heart patients who have been regular exercisers before their cardiac event and are wondering how to safely resume their daily routine).